John Murray Anderson's Almanac: Songs

+Musical works

 Critical response

 Brooks Atkinson reviewing for The New York Times called it a "bright and brilliant show", and had special praise for Hermione Gingold, who "gives herself artistic airs that are hilarious", and Harry Belafonte's "Mark Twain" performance, "expository style as a singer and actor makes it the 'Almanac's' high point in theatrical artistry."
 However, Atkinson wrote that the "Almanac is more distinguished for its humor.
 Jean Kerr...has written a gruesome jest about horror literature, 'My Cousin Who?'"